jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 - Object Create procedures of object symbols
 - Static procedures directly in globalities

 Symbols always contain some data: their line targets.
 Those are static data, so when you create a globality there’s always memory reserved: for each symbol memory that stores the line targets. (by the way: doesn’t a flag need to be stored to on if the symbol is created?).
 Or should I store line targets in the Core’s object table?
-Hmmm…
+Hmmm...

 Static bij procedure members.